“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

 Why choose Customer Retention over Customer Acquisition?

 ‘Customer Retention’ and ‘Customer Acquisition’ are two contradictory ideas that entrepreneurs face when deciding what is more significant.
-Let’s have a look why entrepreneurs should choose retaining a customer over acquiring a new customer.
+Let’s have a look at why entrepreneurs should choose to retain a customer over acquiring a new customer.

 1. Cuts down the marketing expenses